|

 periods.

-the significance of my role....both venues were local authority
+As for the significance of my role....both venues were local authority

 controlled and my job was the link between the promoters and the